 Your next stop is Brodie’s Close (12) which lies a little further east, just off of the Royal Mile.
 You’ll be walking a distance of 200 m.

 12. Brodie’s Close

-The various small alleyways leading off the Royal Mile throughout its length are known as “Closes”.
+The various small alleyways leading off the Royal Mile throughout its length are known as “Closes” and among the best things to see on our free self-guided Edinburgh walking tour.
 Brodie’s Close is one such small stone-floored alleyway off Lawnmarket.
 It was named after the well-respected cabinet-making father of the notorious William Brodie, arguably Edinburgh’s most infamous character.
 Brodie was a respected councilor and deacon of a trades guild by day—but a notorious burglar and roué by night.
 The money from his crimes was used to maintain his second life, including five children, two mistresses, and a gambling habit.